ejgrimm/garkovify/Deliverables.md

 ## Predictive Keyboards

-[Botnik](https://botnik.org/) is a company that uses predctive text to make humor products.
+[Botnik](https://botnik.org/) is a group that uses predictve text to make humor products.
 Some of their work includes:

 - [*Harry Potter and the Portrait of What Looked Like a Large Pile of Ash*](https://botnik.org/content/harry-potter.html)